Xbox One system settings

 The language and location settings allow you to change the language display information of your console.
 If you move to a different time zone or region, you should update your console settings here.

-The spoken language setting determines the language that will be used for voice commands, while the Keyboard language setting determines the language in which you type.
+The Spoken language setting determines the language that will be used for voice commands, while the Keyboard language setting determines the language in which you type.

 This setting identifies the time zone to which your console is currently set.

 You can choose to have the console clock change automatically with Daylight Saving Time.

 The system time settings are inaccessible (and will appear grayed out) while you're connected to Xbox Live.
 During those times, your console uses “net time,” which is automatically pulled from time servers online.
 The time settings you can change when you’re not connected to Xbox Live are Time and Date.

 This will clear out saved games from the console.
 This can be helpful if a game fails to launch because of a corrupted save.